 3. Plan for Your IRA Contributions

-If you plan to contribute to an IRA, you can wait until you file your 2014 taxes to make that contribution.
+If you plan to contribute to an IRA, you can wait until you file your 2016 taxes next year to make that contribution.
 If you have cash set aside to do that, this last minute approach is fine.

 For many, however, the best option is to make quarterly or monthly contributions throughout the year.
 It’s easier to deal with your IRA contributions as an expense this way.
 After all, $5,500 (or $6,500 if you’re at least 50) is a lot of money.
 So figure out how you’re going to make those contributions, especially if IRA contributions are a major part of your tax and retirement planning.